DFreds/dfreds-module-docs/docs/premium-modules/clipboard/index.md

 A FoundryVTT module that adds a clipboard application to the game that keeps track of the items you copied.

+## Overview

+Clipboard enhances Foundry VTT's copy and paste functionality by providing a persistent clipboard that maintains a history of copied items across scenes.
+Whether you're duplicating tokens, templates, tiles, or any other placeable objects, this module eliminates the frustration of having to repeatedly copy the same items when working between scenes.

+The module adds a dedicated clipboard interface accessible from each layer, allowing you to view and manage your copied items.
+You can paste individual items or entire groups with ease, and your clipboard history persists throughout your gaming session, making scene setup and management more efficient than ever.

 ## Features

 - Adds a clipboard button to each layer (tokens, tiles, walls, etc.) that opens a convenient clipboard interface